 If you’ve been wanting to help your community on a grander scale but didn’t know where to start, then opening a nonprofit might be just what you need.
 Unlike a typical business, a nonprofit corporation, or charitable corporation, exists to benefit a cause other than its owners.
 There are several important steps you need to take if you’re looking to incorporate your nonprofit.
 Below, we discuss these steps and everything else you need to know about how to form a nonprofit corporation in New Hampshire.

-How to Create a New Hampshire Nonprofit Corporation
+Steps to Create a New Hampshire Nonprofit Corporation

 When you decide it’s time to incorporate your nonprofit corporation, follow the steps outlined below.

-Select a team of initial directors
+Step 1: Select a team of initial directors

 In New Hampshire, a nonprofit corporation must have a minimum of five voting members, according to state law.
 These members can’t be related by blood or marriage, nor can they be employees of the nonprofit.

-Choose your nonprofit’s name
+Step 2: Choose your nonprofit’s name